EpiData-dk/analysis/help/commands.md

 - `!fn := <filename>`

-  Append
-                this file.
+  Append this file.
 Without !fn the file open dialog is shown.
-All known file types may be used and all options from <a href="#read">read</a>
-                associated with reading of data may be used. e.g. !d or !h options for reading csv files.
+All known file types may be used and all options from [read](#read) associated with reading of data may be used. e.g. !d or !h options for reading csv files.

 - `!ds := <dataset>`